serene-solidarity/emblems/README.md

 # Emblems

-The emblems we currently venerate demean all lives especially, lives of non-christian, black, indigenous and peoples of colour!
+The emblems we currently venerate demean all lives especially, the lives of non-christian, black, indigenous and peoples of colour!

 ## Especially Black Lives Matter